Find Out How to Get More Flexible Muscles

 Don’t start any activity without warming up first, even if it’s just taking the dog for a walk or working a bit in the garden.
 However, don’t forget that stretching doesn’t count as exercise.

 As we’ve said before, it is vital to keep adding to your flexibility.
 There are my different ways to stretch your muscles.

-The foods that you need are fruit, vegetables, whole grains, calcium, and protein.
+The foods that you need are fruits, vegetables, whole grains, calcium and protein.
 In addition, don’t ever forget to drink water to keep your body hydrated, stay away from fast food, and opt for healthy alternatives.

 If you are a part of a gym, ask a trainer to explain some stretches for you to do before and after exercising.

 If you lift weights, you should know that this actually shortens your muscles.
 You should also stretch both before and after your circuit.